algolia/docsearch-configs/README.md

 #### Duplicated content

-It could happen that the crawled website contains duplicated data.
-Most of the time this is because a the same page was crawled from different urls.
-If we have URLs like `http://website.com/page` and `http://website.com/page/` (notice the second one ending with `/`), the scraper will consider them as different.
-This can be fixed by adding a regex to the `stop_urls` in the `config.json`:
+It could happen that the crawling populates duplicated data from your website.
+This is mostly because we have crawled the same page several times (e.g. from different urls).
+If we have URLs like `http://website.com/page` and `http://website.com/page/` (notice the trailing `/` from the second one), the scraper will consider them as different.
+This can be fixed by adding a regex to the `stop_urls` in your `config.json`:

 ```json
 "stop_urls": [